dnelson86/arepo/documentation/source/diagnosticfiles.md

     --------------------------------------------------------------------
     -----------------

 energy.txt
 ==========

-In specified intervals (in simulation time, specified by the parameter `TimeBetStatistics`) the total energy and its components are computed and written into `energy.txt`.
+In specified intervals (in simulation time, specified by the parameter `TimeBetStatistics`) the total energy and its components are computed and written into the file `energy.txt`.
 This file also contains the cumulative energy that had to be injected into the system to ensure positivity in thermal energy.
-All output in code units.
+All output is in code units.
 Note: this only works with up to 6 particle types.
 The columns are

 .. code-block :: python